A Primer on Zeta Functions and Decomposition Spaces: Future Directions

 \section{Future Directions}

-The full power of decomposition spaces are not needed to describe many of the zeta functions of interest to number theorists, as they arise directly from posets, which are discrete decomposition spaces.
-However, one important type of zeta function -- Kapranov's motivic zeta function $Z_{mot}(X,t)$ \cite{kap} -- does not fall neatly into the framework of posets.
-Nevertheless, in \cite{dh}, Das and Howe construct an incidence algebra for their {\it poscheme of effective $0$-cycles} of a variety and use it to recover the motivic zeta function in the ring $K_{0}(\cat{Var}_{k})[[t]]$ of power series over the Grothendieck ring of $k$-varieties.
-We believe this construction can also be obtained from a homotopy incidence algebra in the same way as the Hasse--Weil zeta function (Example~\ref{ex:Mobinvvariety}) and plan to investigate their relationship in future work.
+The full power of decomposition spaces are not needed to describe many of the zeta functions of interest to number theorists, as they arise directly from posets, which are decomposition sets.
+However, as described in Section~\ref{sec:decompset}, $L$-functions and motivic zeta functions do not fall neatly into the framework of posets.
+In the latter situation, Das and Howe \cite{dh} construct an incidence algebra for their {\it poscheme of effective $0$-cycles} of a variety and use it to recover the motivic zeta function in the ring $K_{0}(\cat{Var}_{k})[[t]]$ of power series over the Grothendieck ring of $k$-varieties.
+This construction can also be obtained from a homotopy incidence algebra in the same way as the Hasse--Weil zeta function (Example~\ref{ex:Mobinvvariety}) and we plan to investigate their relationship in future work, which will also give a general description of $L$-functions from this homotopy theory perspective.
+See also \cite[Appendix A]{ak2} for a brief overview of objective linear algebra for $G$-representations.

 Another type of zeta function that should be amenable to homotopy theoretic methods is the zeta function of an algebraic stack over a finite field.
 In \cite{beh}, Behrend generalizes the Grothendieck--Lefschetz trace formula to algebraic stacks over a finite field, allowing him to construct the Hasse--Weil zeta function of such a stack.
 As stacks are presheaves valued in groupoids, homotopy linear algebra is well-suited to the task of encoding the zeta function of a stack using incidence algebras.
 This investigation will be carried out in future work.